 - make an emergency appointment with your doctor or call 111 for advice if you’re not in immediate danger

-- contact your local crisis team if you’re already being supported by a community mental health team
+- contact your local crisis team if a community mental health team is already supporting you

 - call an NHS urgent mental health helpline for advice and support (England only)